Skip to main content

 Current Work

-The Oregon Health Authority (OHA) is working with partners to build out the strategic pathways in Oregon's suicide prevention framework.
-Learn more about priority work planned for 2024.
+The Oregon Health Authority (OHA) is working with partners to build out the strategic pathways in Oregon's suicide prevention framework

-• 95 Oregon youths died by suicide in 2021.
-Suicide remains the second-leading cause of death among people ages five to 24.
+• Suicide remains the second-leading cause of death among people ages five to 24.

-• A 27 percent decrease in suicide rate from 2018-2021.
-But there are racial disparities in the data.
-Specifically, the number of deaths by suicide for youth identified as white have fallen.
-Yet the number of suicides for youth of other races and ethnicities remain at or above 2018 levels.
+• There continue to be racial disparities in the data.
+Specifically, deaths by suicide for youth identified as white have decreased overall since 2018.
+However, the number of suicides for youth of other races and ethnicities remained similar to 2018 levels or increased.

 Starting in 2014, and with additional investment in 2019, the Oregon Legislature commissioned the Oregon Health Authority (OHA) to: